7000 Oaks

 and we drove the twenty trees

-we had to plant along the Autobahn,
+We planted along the Autobahn,

-by the Mercedes works and the Holiday Inn.
+by Mercedes and the Holiday Inn.

-One basalt rock for every tree--
+One basalt rock for every tree, we

-We dug, cut roots, stamped the earth
+We dug, cut roots, stamped earth

 around the stones and false acacia.